MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/event-management-web-application.md

 1. After the changes are saved the fields `Token` and `Endpoint` should contain values.

 ### Environment configuration for self hosted
-1. Open the `environment.selfhosted.ts` configuration file (located in `\src\environments`) for modification.
+1. Duplicate the `environment.selfhosted.ts` configuration file (located in `\src\environments`) and name it `environment.ts`.
+2. Open the `environment.ts` configuration file for modification.
-2. Change the value of the `apiEndpoint` variable to the following endpoint: `{web-application-endpoint}/EvtMgmt/api/v1.0/` where `{web-application-endpoint}` needs to be replaced with value from the `Endpoint` field in the newly created **Dynamics 365 Web Application**.
+3. Change the value of the `apiEndpoint` variable to the following endpoint: `{web-application-endpoint}/EvtMgmt/api/v1.0/` where `{web-application-endpoint}` needs to be replaced with value from the `Endpoint` field in the newly created **Dynamics 365 Web Application**.
-3. Make sure that the `useRestStack` variable is set to true.
+4. Make sure that the `useRestStack` variable is set to true.
-4. Change the `emApplicationtoken` variable to point to the URL from the `Token` field in the newly created **Dynamics 365 Web Application**.
+5. Change the `emApplicationtoken` variable to point to the URL from the `Token` field in the newly created **Dynamics 365 Web Application**.
-5. If you want to use the [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis) you need to modify the `aadB2CConfig`.
+6. If you want to use the [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis) you need to set the `useAadB2C` variable to `true` and modify the `aadB2CConfig`.
 You can find detailed instructions on how to do so in section [Configure Azure Active Directory](#configuration-for-azure-active-directory).

+### Configuration for Azure Active Directory
+The event portal is capable of integrating the Azure Active Directory B2C.
+To integrate it you need follow this steps:

+1. Create B2C tenant.
+You can find detailed instructions on how to configure and set it up in the [Azure AD B2C documentation](https://docs.microsoft.com/en-us/azure/active-directory-b2c/).
+1. Go to **Dynamics 365 > Settings > Event settings > Web Applications** and select the earlier created **Web Application**.
+1. Insert your client ID in the `AAD Client ID` field.
+1. Insert your metadata endpoint in the `AAD Metadata Endpoint` field.
+1. Save the changes.
+1. Open the `environment.ts` configuration file (located in `\src\environments`) for modification.
+1. Enter all required values in the `aadB2cConfig` variable.

 ## Dynamics 365 Portal hosted
 The Event Management custom event portal comes as a Dynamics 365 Portal hosted web application when you install the Event Management solution.